Great Barrington firefighters rescue dog on Monument Mountain cliffside - NewsBreak

 Great Barrington firefighters rescue dog on Monument Mountain cliffside

-GREAT BARRINGTON, Mass. ( WWLP ) – Great Barrington firefighters rescued a dog Friday morning that was stuck after falling off the cliff at the top of Monument Mountain.Get the latest local news, weather, sports, and entertainment sent to your inbox!
+GREAT BARRINGTON, Mass.
+(WWLP) – Great Barrington firefighters rescued a dog Friday morning that was stuck after falling off the cliff at the top of Monument Mountain.PHOTOS: Raccoon peeking out from tree

 Around 9:30 a.m.
 Friday morning, firefighters received a call for help when a dog fell about 10 feet down from the cliffside before catching herself on a tiny rock landing.
 The Great Barrington technical rescue team hiked to the top of the summit with equipment and found the dog patiently waiting to be rescued just above the 100 feet side of the mountain.